rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 But for now, we'll focus here on options for efficiently coding the rotation through different <strong>landing</strong> pages.

-We make use of an attribute to select among different sources of data.
+We make use of the <strong>RunDataIn</strong> attribute to select among different sources of data.
 The default is a single hard-coded URL to request.

-The point of the sample script is to provide features that are time consuming to add, such as random execution and a strutured approach to make requests after preparation of all data needed.
+The objective of the sample script is to make it easier to add processing features that are otherwise time consuming to add to every request, such as

-We've made available functions functions not in the base package.
+<strong>random execution</strong>.

+The sample script also provides a structured approach to make requests after preparation of all data needed.

-And making calls using our generic functions makes your script much much smaller, which allows more vusers on every load generator.
+Making calls using generic functions makes your script much much smaller, which allows more vusers on every load generator.